Francesco Zaffini

 Francesco Zaffini (born 9 March 1955) is an Italian politician of Brothers of Italy serving as a member of the Senate of the Republic.
 He was first elected in the 2018 general election, and was re-elected in 2022.
 Since 2022, he has chaired the Social Affairs and Health Committee.

+Zaffini previously served as a member of the Legislative Assembly of Umbria from 2005 to 2015.